 Subscribers who are on the 'California' list and signed up in the past week

 Subscribers who were sent the 'New Features' email campaign and opened it on an iPhone

 Subscribers who had a 'Foo' custom event in the past 90 days

 Subscribers who have NOT had a 'Buy Food' custom event in the past 90 days

-- Note that you'll need to use NONE logic while checking to see if the event "Is Set".
-Using "Is Not Set" will allow the user to match the segmentation if they have any other custom event set on their profile.
+- You'll need to use NONE logic while checking to see if the event "Is Set".
+Performing "None" + "Is Set" on custom event X checks if there is no custom event X on the user profile.

 Subscribers who were sent a 'Welcome Series' email in the last 7 days